Margaret Vaughan Cox

 Founder and President

-Margaret earned her Bachelor of Arts degrees in English Literature and Art History and an MBA from Vanderbilt University.
-She is certified in the facilitation of the scenario planning methodology through the Global Business Network (GBN) in Amsterdam, is a graduate of the Society for Organizational Learning’s Foundations for Leadership program in Cambridge, Massachusetts and is a Birkman® certified coach.
-Margaret is also a graduate of the American Works of Art Masters Program at Sotheby’s Institute of Art in New York City.
+Margaret earned her BA in English Literature and MBA from Vanderbilt University.
+She received certification in the facilitation of scenario planning through the Global Business Network (GBN) in Amsterdam, is a graduate of the Society for Organizational Learning’s Foundations for Leadership program in Cambridge, Massachusetts, and is a Birkman® certified coach.
+Additionally, Margaret is a graduate of the American Works of Art Masters Program at Sotheby’s Institute of Art in New York City.

 A committed and passionate civic leader, Margaret continually devotes hours of volunteer service and expertise in strategic planning and governance to numerous institutions and organizations that strengthen the fabric of her community and the broader world.
 She currently serves as a trustee of the Contemporary Arts Museum Houston, director of the Houston Advanced Research Center for Sustainability Science, and advisory council member of The James Lawson Institute for the Research and Study of Nonviolent Movements at Vanderbilt University.
 Margaret was the original architect and lead facilitator of the Center for Houston’s Future semiannual Business-Civic Leadership Forums which have generated a network of over 1,300 civically active business leaders in the Houston region.
 She is member of the International Women’s Forum and a director emeritus of The Texas Lyceum, a select group of 96 leaders from across the state of Texas.

 Margaret and her husband have three children and live in Houston, Texas.